-If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
-Enroll in the new Medicare health plan.
-You will automatically be disenrolled from our plan when your new plan's coverage begins.
-Original Medicare with a separate Medicare prescription drug plan.
-Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from our plan when your new plan's coverage begins.
-Original Medicare without a separate Medicare prescription drug plan.
+ou would like to switch from plan to: his is what you should do: • 4 Another Medicare health plan.
+Enroll in the new Medicare health pl You will automatically be disenrolled plan when your new plan's coverage from our Original Medicare with a separate Medicare prescription drug plan.
+Enroll in the new Medicare prescript plan.
+You will automatically be disenrolled plan when your new plan's coverage d from our s Original Medicare without a separate Medicare prescription drug plan.
 Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
 See Chapter 1, Section 5 for more information about the late enrollment penalty.
-Send us a written request to disenroll.
-Contact Member Services if you need more information on how to do this (phone numbers are printed on the back cover of this booklet).
-You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY users should call 1-877-486-2048.
-You will be disenrolled from our plan when your coverage in Original Medicare begins.
+Send us a written request to disented Contact Member Services if you need information on how to do this (phonoumbers are printed on the back combooklet).
+You can also contact Medicare, at 1-MEDICARE (1-800-633-4227), 24 how 7 days a week, and ask to be disented users should call 1-877-486-2048.
+You will be disenrolled from our plan your coverage in Original Medicare is d more le ver of this -800- lurs a day, olled.
+TTY